 (ii) preparing for official participation in a special event;

+or

 (b) the person is a resident of another country who is appointed, employed, contracted or otherwise engaged to manage, train or otherwise assist a person referred to in paragraph (a) and is in the State for that purpose; or

 (c) the person is a resident of Australia who is in the State for a purpose referred to in paragraph (a) or (b) and is a member of a group the majority of members of which are persons referred to in paragraph (a) or (b) who are in the State for the same purpose.

-5. Meaning of “visiting health professional”
+5. Term used: visiting health professional

 A person is a visiting health professional for the purposes of this Act if —